Huge cache of arms and ammunition recovered in Baramulla village along LoC: Army

 Srinagar: Army on Tuesday said that it recovered five Ak-47 rifles, six pistols 23 grenades, two UBGL, along the Line of Control in Rampur sector of north Kashmir’s Baramulla district.

-A Srinagar based defence ministry spokesman Col Rajesh Kalia said that on August 30, movement of suspicious persons was detected in the area.
+A Srinagar based defense spokesman Col Rajesh Kalia said that on August 30, movement of suspicious persons was detected in the area.

 The movement, he said, was from a village close to the LoC and the suspects had crossed into this side of Kashmir.